Skip to content

 The visitOptions callback receives the target URL and the current visit options, and should return an object with any options you want to override.
 For more details on the available configuration options, see the forms, prefetching, and manual visits documentation.

-Updating at runtime
+Updating Configuration at Runtime

 You may also update configuration values at runtime using the exported config instance.
 This is particularly useful when you need to adjust settings based on user preferences or application state.